What is degenerative joint disease?

 Advanced cell therapy

-Adicell or cryo-shot are therapies where fatty tissue is inserted into arthritic joints under anaesthetic.
-These therapies, while quite new, have been shown to have an anti inflammatory effect on arthritic joints.
+Stem cell therapies can be utilised and where fatty tissue is inserted into arthritic joints under anaesthetic.
+These therapies, while quite new, have been shown to have an anti-inflammatory effect on arthritic joints.

 There are a number of effective treatment options available for arthritis and it need not be a debilitating disease of old age.
 If you suspect your pet may be suffering from joint stiffness or pain, speak to your veterinarian about starting an arthritis management program that best suits your pets’ needs.